terramate-io/terramate-docs/cli/automation/gitlab-ci/deployment-workflow.md

 The following workflow is a blueprint and may require adjustments to fit your needs.

+## Terramate Cloud support

+When synchronizing deployments to Terramate Cloud it is recommended to run a drift check right after the deployment.
+This drift check will be used to judge the health of the deployment.
+Even if the deployment succeeded, it can show a drift right away.

 ## Deployment Blueprint

 Create the following GitLab CI workflow file at `gitlab-ci/.deploy.yml`